Full-text inverted index

 );

-• standard: Multilingual tokenization.
+parserparameter specifies the tokenization method.
+Supported values and descriptions are as follows:none(default): no tokenization.
+The entire row of data in the indexed column is treated as a single index item when the full-text inverted index is constructed.english: English tokenization.
+This tokenization method typically tokenizing at any non-alphabetic character.
+Also, uppercase English letters are converted to lowercase.
+Therefore, keywords in the query conditions need to be lowercase English rather than uppercase English to leverage the full-text inverted index to locate data rows.chinese: Chinese tokenization.
+This tokenization method uses the CJK Analyzer in CLucene for tokenization.standard: Multilingual tokenization.
 This tokenization method provides grammar based tokenization (based on the Unicode Text Segmentation algorithm) and works well for most languages and cases of mixed languages, such as Chinese and English.
 For example, this tokenization method can distinguishes between Chinese and English when these two languages coexist.
 After tokenizing English, it converts uppercase English letters to lowercase.
 Therefore, keywords in the query conditions need to be lowercase English rather than uppercase English to leverage the full-text inverted index to locate data rows.

-• The data type of the indexed column must be CHAR, VARCHAR, or STRING.
+- The data type of the indexed column must be CHAR, VARCHAR, or STRING.

-Add full-text inverted index after table creation
+Add full-text inverted index after table creationβ

 After table creation, you can add a full-text inverted index using ALTER TABLE ADD INDEX or CREATE INDEX.